gcivil-nyu-org/fall24-monday-team1/README.md

 - As a user, I want to be able to add more games to a list that I own (created by me, or added as a collaborator by another user) in the future
 - As a user, I want to be able to add comments to lists as long as I have permission to access this list (if the owner made it public or gave me access to this list)
 - As a user, I want to be able to search for lists that other users have created by the name of the list
+- As a user, I want to see recommendations for popular lists that have been created and made public by other users

 ## Social Interactions